Fry-Foundation/fry-on-wayru-os/README.md

 - Clone the OpenWrt repository `make clone-openwrt`
 - Configure build system with wayru-os profiels `make configure`
   - Make sure to have specified the profile in the `.env` file
+- Update and install feeds `make update-feeds`
-- Complete the configuration with the OpenWrt build system `make menuconfig`
+- Complete the configuration with the OpenWrt build system `make defconfig`
 - Build the firmware `make build`
 - Upload builds `make upload`

-## Upload builds
-TBD